Kedah Darul Aman F.C.: Club culture

-The song 'Biar Jasa Jadi Kenangan, once again idealised and written by Ahmad Basri Akil and recorded by a Malaysian musician Freddie Fernandez, is the anthem of the club, and has been sung by the crowd since 9 September 1987 after the club reached their first Malaysia Cup semi-final match since 1940.
+The song 'Biar Jasa Jadi Kenangan, written by Ahmad Basri Akil and recorded by a Malaysian musician Freddie Fernandez, is the anthem of the club, and has been sung by the crowd since 1987.

+Criticism

+Kedah Darul Aman faced heavy criticism surrounding its treatment of Chilean technical director Nelson San Martin amid the club’s financial crisis.
+The controversy intensified after reports that San Martin had gone unpaid for several months, despite remaining under contract with the club.
+San Martin publicly expressed his disappointment with the management, claiming that the lack of salary payments had severely affected his personal life.
+He also criticized the club for poor communication and failing to resolve contractual issues.

 Rivalries

 Penang are the biggest rivals of the club.
 Kedah's fans considered their main rivalries to be with (in order) Penang, Perlis and Perak.
 Matches against fellow northern region sides Tambun Tulang, Kuala Muda Naza, Kedah United, Sungai Ara, PBAPP, SDMS Kepala Batas, Perak YBU and Kedah FA state football team have only taken place intermittently, due to the clubs often being in separate divisions.

 Northern Region Derby

 Northern Region Derby is the name given to football matches that involves Kedah Darul Aman and Penang.
-Both them are located in the north of Malaysia.
-Bandaraya Stadium and Darul Aman Stadium are packed by fans from both clubs during the derby matches.
-The match usually creates a lively atmosphere, with numerous banners unfolded before the start of the game.